 It seems that I am not alone when it comes to solving the puzzle of creating a sustainable online business based on original content.
 Many writers on Substack and elsewhere have experimented, adapted, and iterated their business models in recent years.
 A small number have achieved great success.
 It’s an interesting puzzle to think about and try to solve.
 There’s no shame in learning and adapting.

 The centerpiece of my paid offering was a monthly in-depth company profile.
-I published twelve profiles between May 2022 and January 2023 (all of which are now free to read).
+I published twelve profiles between May 2022 and January 2023.
 While I hope that these profiles provided good value, each required between 100 to 200 hours to prepare.
 I did not anticipate that this project would become all-consuming, but that’s what ended up happening and it was unsustainable.

 Information might want to be free but no one has unlimited time.
 I recently decided that it makes sense to resume paid subscriptions.
 However, I will no longer write a monthly company profile.
 The price point required to research and prepare that type of content would exclude too many readers.
 Creating profiles that I am proud of would inevitably again become an unsustainable and all-consuming endeavor.